-Supported editions for this feature: Business Standard and Plus; Enterprise Essentials, Standard, and Plus; Enterprise for Education; G Suite Business; Essentials.
+Supported editions for this feature: Frontline; Business Standard and Plus; Enterprise; Education Fundamentals, Standard, Teaching and Learning Upgrade, and Plus; G Suite Business; Essentials.
 Compare your edition

-You can use the Google Drive audit log to record your organization's user activity.
-The Google Drive audit log includes content your users create in Google Docs, Sheets, Slides, and other services, as well as content created elsewhere that your users upload to Drive, such as PDFs and Microsoft Word files.
+As an administrator, you can use the Google Drive audit log to record your organization's user activity.
+The Google Drive audit log includes content your users create in Google Docs, Sheets, Slides, and other Google Workspace apps, and content that your users upload to Drive, such as PDFs and Microsoft Word files.

-Organizations with any subscription type can use the Activity API to programmatically access basic Google Workspace reports data, while organizations with G Suite Enterprise, G Suite Business, or G Suite Essentials can use a new Reports API to access advanced reports data.
+You can use the Activity API to programmatically access basic reports data.
+If your Google Workspace edition supports it, you can use a new Reports API to access advanced Google Workspace reports data.

-- For details on exactly when data becomes available and how long it's retained, see Data retention and lag times.
+- For details on when data becomes available and how long it's retained, go to Data retention and lag times.

-- Drive audit events are logged only for files owned by users with G Suite Business, Education, Enterprise, and G Suite Essentials editions.
+- Drive audit events are logged only for files owned by users with supported editions.

 From the Admin console Home page, go to Reports.

-- On the left, under Audit, click Drive.
+- On the left, under Audit log, click Drive.

 Understand Drive audit log dataData you can view